Help a 38-Year-Old Syrian Refugee

 All refugees are able to work legally as soon as they arrive in the country (although practically employers require a Social Security number before they will offer a job).
 Asylum seekers are given work permits 180 days after they officially applied for asylum, and they can then work as soon as their Social Security number arrives.

-- Right now our 27-year-old Congolese refugee is working at a two part-time customer service/food service job.
-He is looking for additional jobs.
-Full time, permanent would be best, but additional part-time work would be appreciated, too.
+- Right now our 27-year-old Congolese refugee is looking for retail/customer service jobs.
+Full time, permanent would be best, but part-time work would be appreciated, too.
+He has great English language… and French language… abilities.
+He’s bright and a smart dresser, too!

 - Our 33-year-old man from North Africa has the equivalent of a Masters degree in communications.
 He is fluent in four languages and is looking for a position where his considerable talents will be used.